ManoloMancelli/HadesVR_Remix/docs/Wand_Uno.md

 7. Unpack the Firmware onto your desktop

+# First Sanity Check

-8. Open "Left_controller_Filter.ino" or "Right_controller_Filter.ino" - Depends on which one you downloaded.
+1. Open "Left_controller_Filter.ino" or "Right_controller_Filter.ino" - Depends on which one you downloaded.

 ## Hardware needed per controller is as follows: